Jack Cichy: Tampa Bay Buccaneers (first stint)

 Cichy was selected by the Tampa Bay Buccaneers in sixth round with the 202nd overall pick in the 2018 NFL draft.
 The Buccaneers acquired the pick used to select Cichy by trading J. J. Wilcox to the Pittsburgh Steelers.
-He played in six games before suffering a torn ACL in Week 7, and was subsequently placed on injured reserve on October 22, 2018.
+He played in six games before suffering a torn ACL in Week 7, and was subsequently placed on injured reserve list on October 22, 2018.

 In 2019, Cichy played in four games before injuring his elbow in Week 4.
 He missed the next four weeks and was placed on injured reserve on October 30, 2019.

 On October 13, 2020, Cichy was placed on injured reserve after sustaining a hamstring injury in Week 5.
-He was activated on November 28, 2020.
-He was waived on December 2, 2020.
+He was activated on November 28.
+Cichy was waived by Tampa Bay on December 2.

 New England Patriots

 On December 3, 2020, Cichy was claimed off waivers by the New England Patriots.
-He was waived with a failed physical designation on December 9, 2020, and re-signed to the practice squad two days later.
+He was waived with a failed physical designation on December 9, and was re-signed to the practice squad two days later.

 Tampa Bay Buccaneers (second stint)

-On January 2, 2021, Cichy was signed by the Buccaneers off the Patriots practice squad.
-On January 19, 2021, Cichy was placed on injured reserve.
+On January 2, 2021, Cichy was signed by the Tampa Bay Buccaneers off the Patriots' practice squad.
+On January 19, Cichy was placed on injured reserve.
 Cichy earned a Super Bowl championship when the Buccaneers won Super Bowl LV.

 After being in free agency for the entirety of the 2021 season, he announced his retirement on February 22, 2022.